AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-login-as-displays-when-logged-out.md

 ---
-title: "Log in as: Home and pins display inaccurately when logging out of Log in as"
+title: 'Log in as: Home and pins display inaccurately when logging out of Log in as'
-description: "When a user who is logged in as another user logs out as that user, they see the following issues on their Home screen."
+description: When a user who is logged in as another user logs out as that user, they see the following issues on their Home screen.
 hidefromtoc: yes
 feature: System Setup and Administration, Get Started with Workfront
+exl-id: 3614563d-7f53-4632-b09f-2874133aa217
 ---
 # Log in as: Home and pins display inaccurately when logging out of "Log in as"

 When a user who is logged in as another user logs out as that user, they see the following: